Unidata/users-workshop-2023/README.md

 ## Organization

-Each day has its own folder, within each navigate to the talk or breakout session.
+Each day has its own folder, within each folder navigate to the talk or breakout session.

-## Computing Environment
+## Python Environment

 The yml file will be updated [here](https://github.com/Unidata/science-gateway/tree/master/jupyter-images).

+This workshop was designed to run on CPU's only.